 “A company without double taxation”

 A Limited Liability Company (LLC) may elect to pass gains or losses, credits or deductions, on to the members of the LLC in much the same manner that partnerships are taxed.
 An LLC status avoids the corporate potential problem of “double taxation.”
 Despite their unique tax treatment, LLC’s maintain full corporate attributes like limited liability.
-If you are not sure about what type of corporation to start with, this would be the one to choose.
+If you are not sure about what type of corporation to start with, or deciding between limited liability company vs corporation, this would be the one to choose.
 An LLC can later be converted to a C corporation, much easier than converting a C to an LLC.

 - Members instead of shareholders.